High-Dimensional Causal Discovery Under non-Gaussianity

-We then directly calculate the parameter for the set $C$.
+We then directly calculate the parameter for the set $C$:

-The penultimate equality follows from the assumption of independent errors.
-If there is no directed path from $v$ to $u$, then $\pi_{uv} = 0$ and the statement trivially holds. \textbf{Statement (ii):} For fixed $C$, $u, v \in V$, and parentally faithful linear coefficients and variances, $\tau^{(K)}_{v.C\rightarrow u}$ is a polynomial of the error moments of degree $k = 3, \ldots, K$.
+The penultimate equality follows from the assumption of independent errors. \textbf{Statement (ii):} For fixed $C$, $u, v \in V$, and parentally faithful linear coefficients and variances, $\tau^{(K)}_{v.C\rightarrow u}$ is a polynomial of the error moments of degree $k = 3, \ldots, K$.
 Thus, selecting a single point (of error moments) where the quantity $\tau_{v.C \rightarrow u}$ is non-zero is sufficient for showing that the quantity is non-zero for generic error moments of degree $k = 3, \ldots, K$ \citep{okamoto1973distinctness}.
 Specifically, we select that point by letting all error moments for $k < K$ be consistent with the Gaussian moments implied by $\sigma_v^2$, the variance of $\varepsilon_v$, but select the $K$th degree moment to be inconsistent with the corresponding Gaussian moment.
 Since there are a finite number of sets $C \subseteq V$ such that $C \cap\de(v) = \emptyset$, then the set of error moments of degree $k = 3, \ldots,K$ which yield $\tau_{v.C \rightarrow u} = 0$ for any $C \subseteq V$ also has Lebesgue measure zero.

 Recall that the total residual effect of $u$ on $v$ given $C$ is